The Broken Windows Theory Applies to Technical Debt: Quantitative Results

 This section presents the estimates and some carefully selected posterior samples produced by the final models for each outcome.
 Four outcome models describing how likely the developers were to implement utility methods, add documentation to their code, complete the task, and the time it took to complete the task, are not presented in detail in this section as they showed no significant effects.
 Furthermore, including all the intermediary models described in Sect.~\ref{analysis:procedure} would not be feasible.
-Instead, we have provided a replication package that allows thorough examination and reproduction of all our models and their development: \rppresent{}\footnote{Source available at \rpgithub{} and \rpdoi{}}
+Instead, we have provided a replication package\footnote{Available at \rppresent{}, source available at \rpgithub{} and \rpdoi{}.} that allows thorough examination and reproduction of all our models and their development.

+As described in Sect.~\ref{sec:sample_description}, seven participants failed to submit both tasks and therefore only contributed one submission each.
+These drop-outs were analyzed and were found to have no correlation with either treatment or scenario allocation.
+While multiple measures from each participant would have been desirable and lead to higher certainty in our models we can safely include all the submissions in our analysis while considering both within and between subjects effects as we use partial pooling, which will ensure that single data points do not skew the result.

 All models include $\beta$ parameters for \texttt{high\_debt\_version} and \texttt{programming\_-\\experience} as well as a varying intercept for each participant (\texttt{session}).
 The $\beta$ parameter for \texttt{high\_debt\_version} is compulsory as examining the effects produced by the existence of TD is the point of our study.
 The parameter for \texttt{programming\_experience} was included as we want some insight into what effect the skew in our sample towards more junior developers might have on our result.
 We did not consider any interaction effects and did not add any other grouping factors than the participant identifier since they would entail a high risk of overfitting with our relatively small sample size.